BSharmi/DPM-LGCP/README.md

 - ‘INLA’ contains the R package
-- ‘Real’ contains script, data and some results for neural stem cells used in the paper
-1. ‘Data’ – peak files for twenty-one transcription factors, diHMM generated domain bed files for thirty domains and mm10 refseq genes.
+- ‘Real’ contains script, data and some results for neural stem cells used in the paper --‘Data’ – peak files for twenty-one transcription factors, diHMM generated domain bed files for thirty domains and mm10 refseq genes.
 2. ‘Main_Code’ – scripts to generate clusters in chromatin states
 3. ‘Plotting_Code’ -  scripts to generate enrichment maps of TF peaks and TF modules in chromatin states
 4. ‘Results’ – clustering results (RData files) on chromatin states